-JAIL is a result, event-driven, choice involved, power stripping, a visible shift.
+JAIL is event-driven, choice involved, power stripping, and a visible shift.

-However, within the jail cell inside each inmate is the power of transformation.
-Transformation is process-driven, choice involved and resides internally.
+However, inside each inmate’s jail cell is the power of transformation.
+Transformation is process-driven, choice involved, and resides internally.

-Opportunities, Alternatives & Resources, (OAR) is missioned to rebuild lives and create a safer community with opportunities, alternatives, and resources for justice-involved individuals and their families.
+Opportunities, Alternatives & Resources (OAR) is missioned to rebuild lives and create a safer community with options, alternatives, and resources for justice-involved individuals and their families.

 OAR is a local non-profit restorative justice organization providing human services since 1971.
-Its history has its roots in the highest principles of human rights, and the most practical applications of a community’s enlightened self-interest and citizen action.
+Its history has its roots in the highest principles of human rights and the most practical applications of a community’s enlightened self-interest and citizen action.
 Its origins can be traced to a 1968 prison strike at the State Penitentiary in Richmond, Virginia.
-In response, several local churches convened a conference on Churches and the Correctional System.
-Following that effort, Jay Worrall, Jr. founded the OAR movement, which at the time stood for Offender Aid and Restoration.
-It was his vision of citizen visitors helping jail inmates that formed the original premise for the creation of OAR organizations around the country.
+Several local churches convened a conference on Churches and the Correctional System in response.
+Following that effort, Jay Worrall, Jr. founded the OAR movement, which stood for Offender Aid and Restoration.
+His vision of citizen visitors helping jail inmates formed the original premise for the creation of OAR organizations around the country.

 You are not alone.